Famous singer, his team abducted near Shikarpur

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SHIKARPUR: A famous singer of Sindh and his team were kidnapped by a some unknown Teghani community persons in the riverine area of Khanpur tehsil, district Shikarpur, on late Sunday night.
+SHIKARPUR: A famous singer of Sindh and his team were kidnapped by a few unknown Teghani community persons at riverine area of Khanpur tehsil, district Shikarpur on the night between Sunday and Monday.

-Farooque Amjad, Assistant Superintendent of Police, Shikarpur, said a team of singer, including famous singer Jigir Jalal, was called to perform in a wedding ceremony at the katcha area of Napar Kot.
-The advance payment was made through easy paisa account and after receiving payment, the singer reached a little late at the ceremony.
-The Teghani tribesmen expressed their anger and questioned him why he was so late and where the dancing girls were.
+Farooque Amjad Assistant Superintendent of Police Shikarpur told PPI news agency that a team of singer including famous singer Jigir Jalal was called to perform in a wedding ceremony at katcha area of Napar Kot.
+The advance payment was made through easy paisa account and after receiving payment singer reached a little bit late at the ceremony after which Teghani tribesmen expressed their anger and questioned why you are so late and where are girls for dancing.

-SHIKARPUR: A famous singer of Sindh and his team were kidnapped by a some unknown Teghani community persons in the riverine area of Khanpur tehsil, district Shikarpur, on late Sunday night.
+SHIKARPUR: A famous singer of Sindh and his team were kidnapped by a few unknown Teghani community persons at riverine area of Khanpur tehsil, district Shikarpur on the night between Sunday and Monday.

-Farooque Amjad, Assistant Superintendent of Police, Shikarpur, said a team of singer, including famous singer Jigir Jalal, was called to perform in a wedding ceremony at the katcha area of Napar Kot.
-The advance payment was made through easy paisa account and after receiving payment, the singer reached a little late at the ceremony.
-The Teghani tribesmen expressed their anger and questioned him why he was so late and where the dancing girls were.
+Farooque Amjad Assistant Superintendent of Police Shikarpur told PPI news agency that a team of singer including famous singer Jigir Jalal was called to perform in a wedding ceremony at katcha area of Napar Kot.
+The advance payment was made through easy paisa account and after receiving payment singer reached a little bit late at the ceremony after which Teghani tribesmen expressed their anger and questioned why you are so late and where are girls for dancing.